exegesis-js/exegesis/docs/Options.md

 and values are parsers.

 This option is used to control how Exegesis parses message bodies and certain parameters.
-By default, parsers are provided for 'text/*' and 'application/json'.
+By default, parsers are provided for 'text/*', and 'application/json', however you can override either of these.

+OpenAPI 3.x defines special handling for 'application/x-www-form-urlencoded', and Exegseis will automatically generate an appropriate parser for this content, however you can override the built-in implementation by supplying your own parser for this media type.

 A parser is either an object of the form: